-Even though the above guidelines provide parameters for stream flow and storage, the Water Bank Rule recognized conditions may occur at certain points within the District which would make it possible to deliver water to MRGCD Water Bank leases; even though the natural flow and supplemental storage schedules indicate otherwise.
+Even though the above guidelines provide parameters for stream flow and storage, the Water Bank Rules recognize conditions may occur at certain points within the District which would make it possible to deliver water to MRGCD Water Bank leases even though the natural flow and supplemental storage schedules indicate otherwise.
 Under these conditions deliveries to Water Bank leases would be the result of local conditions, often transient, which would provide additional water supply or reduce the demand on water supply for some users.
-These conditions could include, but not be limited to, precipitation in certain areas of the MRGCD, tributary inflows (ie: AMAFCA diversion channels, or Rio Puerco /Rio Salado), unusually cool temperatures or high humidity, a cessation of deliveries to portions of the MRGCD due to physical constraints (such as a major ditch break), or other causes.
-In some cases, these could affect the entire MRGCD service area, or in other cases could affect only limited areas.
-These will be evaluated by MRGCD staff if and/or when they occur, with the intent to maximize the beneficial use of water by irrigators within the MRGCD system, regardless of water right or Water Bank status.
+These conditions could include, but not be limited to, precipitation in certain areas of the MRGCD, tributary inflows (i.e.: AMAFCA diversion channels, or Rio Puerco /Rio Salado), unusually cool temperatures or high humidity, a cessation of deliveries to portions of the MRGCD due to physical constraints (such as a major ditch break), or other causes.
+In some cases these could affect the entire MRGCD service area, or in other cases could affect only limited areas.
+These will be evaluated by MRGCD if and when they occur, with the intent to maximize the beneficial use of water by irrigators within the MRGCD system, regardless of water right or water bank status.
+However, Compact debit status will remain as a variable that may limit uses of transient water availability.